Why Become a Town Councillor?

 How long can you be a councillor for?

 The length of time one can serve as a councillor varies depending on local laws and regulations.
-Typically, councillors serve fixed terms, often ranging from two to four years.
-Some jurisdictions may allow for re-election, enabling councillors to serve multiple consecutive terms.
+Witney Town Councillors serve fixed terms of four years until re-election.
+This enables councillors to serve multiple consecutive terms.

 Am I eligible to be a councillor?